MattiaGuarnerio/Intersecting-Inequalities/README.md

 # Intersecting Inequalities – Supplementary Materials

 **Description:** This repository contains supplementary materials for the book chapter *"Intersecting Inequalities.
 The Role of Gender and Migration Background in Women’s Labour Market Vulnerability During Crises"* authored by Stephanie Steinmetz and Mattia Guarnerio, and published in *Women in Turbulent Times*.
-The repository includes Stata and R scripts used for data preparation, analysis, and the generation of tables and figures.
-It also contains a reproducible technical report, rendered via Quarto, documenting the analytical workflow and methodological details.
+The repository includes a Stata `.do` file and an R `.qmd` script used for data preparation, analysis, and the generation of tables and figures.
+It also contains a technical `.pdf` report, rendered via Quarto, documenting the analytical workflow and methodological details, fully reproducible upon request.

 These materials are intended to support transparency, reproducibility, and open science in quantitative sociological research.